ABOUT IRVING CARES

 United Way’s #1 top stewardship rating annually since 2001 for fiduciary management and board oversight

-Irving Cares is a Tier 1 model agency for the North Texas Food Bank, annually passing a very thorough inspection of facilities, products and volunteer training
+Irving Cares is a Tier 1 model agency for the North Texas Food Bank, annually passing a very thorough inspection of facilities, products and volunteer training.
+In 2017, Irving Cares was named Partner Agency of the Year and also received the prestigious Golden Fork Award.

-2016 marks the tenth year of a four-star rating for sound fiscal management from Charity Navigator indicating that Irving Cares out-performs most other U.S. charities.
+2019 marks the tenth four-star rating for sound fiscal management from Charity Navigator indicating that Irving Cares out-performs most other U.S. charities.

 Irving Cares partners with other agencies to provide the best and most comprehensive services for clients without duplication.
 “Big Name” partners include City of Irving, North Texas Food Bank, North Lake College, and Salvation Army.